p4rkerw/dpcr_design/qPCR/hsapiens_chr13_DCLK1.md

 qPCR primer and probe design for DCLK1.
-This is based on GRCh38.p14.
+All the alignments below (positions) is based on GRCh38.p14.
 # Introduction

 DCLK1 has several kinds of isoforms.